very-scary-scenario/nkd.su/README.md

 looking for, fill out the [request an addition](https://nkd.su/request) form.

 You can personalise your vote with a message that will appear when people hover over your user icon.
-All text that is not either a valid song ID number or the [@nkdsu](https://twitter.com/nkdsu) mention at the start of the tweet will be displayed.
+All text that is not either a valid song URL or the [@nkdsu](https://twitter.com/nkdsu) mention at the start of the tweet will be displayed.